 Francis: What’s that pin number again?

-Rick: I wanna throw a monkey wrench in the work and call into question the whole use of the term emptiness.
+Rick: I want to throw a monkey wrench in the work and call into question the whole use of the term emptiness.
 Many of you have heard that Upanishadic saying of Pῡrṇamadaḥ, Pῡrṇamidaṃ, Pῡrṇāt Pῡrṇamudacyate.
-It means this is full, that is full, taking fullness from fullness, fullness remains.
-And I think science corroborates it in a way when every little bit of creation is just full of energy and intelligence.
+It means “This is full, that is full, taking fullness from fullness, fullness remains.”
+And I think science corroborates it, in a way, when every little bit of creation is just full of energy and intelligence.
 That can be examined in a number of different ways.
-So, I guess it’s maybe just a way of, a matter of how you look at it, but in my feeling and understanding, I tend to think of everything as, and if we wanna term it in terms of God, everything is just permeated by divine intelligence and there’s no gap or hole in that anywhere.
+So, I guess it’s maybe just a matter of how you look at it, but in my feeling and understanding, I tend to think of everything as if we could define it in terms of God, as if everything is just permeated by divine intelligence and there’s no gap or hole in that anywhere.

-Loch: I’m gonna just say one quick thing, which is I think that’s how it ends up.
+Loch: I’m going to just say one quick thing, which is: I think that’s how it ends up.
 It ends up as emptiness is fullness, fullness is emptiness, but it ends up very full and open-hearted.
-But it’s almost like, I don’t know if I can say this right, but most of us currently are full of shit. [laughing] So, in other words, we’re full of it, we’re full of our own attempt to get free, and then there’s almost in discovering emptiness that then we discover the fullness.
+But it’s almost as if, I don’t know if I can say this right, but most of us currently are full of shit. [laughing] So, in other words, we’re full of it, we’re full of our own attempt to get free.
+And then it is almost in discovering emptiness that then we discover the fullness.
 So, the fullness is almost the form.
-So, the form as its constricted small lens of the camera that’s trying to find freedom and looking with a seeker and a doer that can never find fullness, steps out being free of that, and that’s kind of a classical awakening from, and then there’s a discovery of something greater than ourself that’s already awake.
-So almost like I was using the metaphor today of a parasympathetic awareness that’s already aware.
-So just like your breath is happening by itself, is there also an awareness that’s happening by itself?
+So, the form, as its constricted small lens of the camera that’s trying to find freedom and looking with a seeker and a doer that can never find fullness, the form steps out, being free of that, and that’s kind of a classical “awakening from.”
+And then there’s a discovery of something greater than ourself that’s already awake.
+So, it is almost like the metaphor I was using today of a parasympathetic awareness that’s already aware.
+So, just as your breath is happening by itself, is there also an awareness that’s happening by itself?
 And when that awareness experiences your body and this world, it feels full.
 So, it seems like form is emptiness, emptiness is fullness.

 Rick: Just aside from your experience, I kind of feel like reality is full.
 Yeah, Mukti.

 Mukti: I’m super excited about this. [laughing] I would love to make two points.
-One is there’s a way I think that often terms begin to collapse on each other.
-And if you think of times in your life where maybe something happened and you thought like, oh, that was bad.
-And then later you realize, oh, that was good.
+One is that there’s a way I think that terms often begin to collapse on each other.
+And if you think of times in your life when maybe something happened and you thought, “oh, that was bad.”
+And then later you realize, “oh, that was good.”
 And when you live enough of life, you start to see how a lot of what you thought were opposites end up being harder and harder to land on those opposites, because things start to come together.
 And to the point of when you point to direct experience of emptiness, you can sense that it’s vital and dynamic, alive.
-But it may take a while to kind of register all those things through direct experience.
+But it may take a while to register all those things through direct experience.
 And the other point I wanted to make when I heard you bring it up is along the lines of direct experience and along the lines of practices, I’ve been very much a proponent of inquiry.
-And so, what I love about these kind of dialogues is the things that don’t get answered.
-The kind of question of like, what actually is emptiness?
+And so, what I love about this kind of dialogues is that there are things that don’t get answered.
+The kind of question like, “what actually is emptiness?”
 If it’s not an idea of something inert or flat or vacuous, what actually is it?
-And that’s exciting to me is to live with that question and let it reveal itself and reveal itself and not answer it in thought, not answer it in concept.
+And what’s exciting to me is to live with that question and let it reveal itself and reveal itself and not answer it in thought, not answer it in concept.

 Rick: Yeah, that’s great.